Bostock v. Clayton County: Reactions

-The Supreme Court ruling was seen as a major victory by proponents of LGBT rights.
+The Supreme Court ruling was seen as a major victory by proponents of LGBTQ rights.
 Sarah Kate Ellis, the CEO of GLAAD, stated that the "Court's historic decision affirms what shouldn't have even been a debate: LGBT Americans should be able to work without fear of losing jobs because of who they are".
 The Human Rights Campaign praised the decision, with the HRC President, Alphonso David, stating: "This is a landmark victory for LGBT equality.
 No one should be denied a job or fired simply because of who they are or whom they love.
 For the past two decades, federal courts have determined that discrimination on the basis of LGBT status is unlawful discrimination under federal law.
 Today's historic ruling by the Supreme Court affirms that view, but there is still work left to be done.
 In many aspects of the public square, LGBT people still lack non-discrimination protections, which is why it is crucial that Congress pass the Equality Act to address the significant gaps in federal civil rights laws and improve protections for everyone".
 Torie Osborn stated that the decision in Bostock represented a more significant advance than same-sex marriage, calling it a "watershed".
-Ken Mehlman took the decision as evidence that conservatism is not inconsistent with support for LGBT rights.
+Ken Mehlman took the decision as evidence that conservatism is not inconsistent with support for LGBTQ rights.

 Legal scholars saw the ruling as having an impact beyond employment, extending to areas such as education, health care, housing and financial credit.
 Attorney Paul Smith, who argued Lawrence v.
 Texas (2003), said, "[a]ny law, and I think there are dozens, that says you can't discriminate because of sex is going to have a reckoning with this ruling"; indeed, Alito's dissent in Bostock notes that "[o]ver 100 federal statutes prohibit discrimination because of sex".
 American Civil Liberties Union lawyer Joshua Block said, "[a]ll of the Trump administration's actions ['curtailing protections for transgender Americans'] have been built around this assertion that Title VII [of the Civil Rights Act] and Title IX [of the Education Amendments of 1972] provide no protections to LGBTQ people ... [i]t's an Achilles' heel that's been built into every single thing they've done."